 The Crossroads Garage was mainly studio-based, but the actual garage floor was in the 1980s filmed at a real car repair service centre – L.M.
 Motors next to the Northfield Shopping Centre on Bristol Road South, Northfield.
 The outside of the garage had in the 1980s two locations, before 1985 it was the Shell owned Bridge Garage Services on Stratford Road in Alcester and after 1985 the location switched to an Esso Garage, now the Whynot Service Station on Reddicap Heath Road in Sutton Coldfield near the Penns Hall Hotel.

 The L.M.
-Motors petrol station also appeared in one scene as a different Kings Oak garage when a car was stolen.
+Motors petrol station also appeared in one scene as a different Kings Oak garage when a car was stolen in 1985 by Pete Maguire.
 The Crossroads Leisure Centre appeared in 1985; The House Of Robin Leisure Centre in Quarry Bank, Dudley, doubled as this setting.
-It became part of Top Notch Leisure, who in the 1990s knocked down 50% of the original building including the pool and lounge area where most of the filming took place for Crossroads.
+It became part of Top Notch Leisure, which in the 1990s knocked down 50% of the original building including the pool and lounge area where most of the filming took place for Crossroads.
 The centre is currently the Fitness4less centre on Thorns Road, Quarry Bank, Brierley Hill in Dudley.

 The housing estate near the motel in which several characters lived was in the latter end of the 1980s filmed on Fowler Road, Sutton Coldfield, a few streets away from the Esso Garage used as the motel garage.
 Hospitals and Schools The Heathbury General Hospital, going from production notes from the 1960s, appears to have also been a building in the estate of Walford and North Shropshire College.
 Kings Oak Junior School was Baschurch Village School.
 Kings Oak Secondary School was Moseley Modern Secondary School in Birmingham in the 1960s and 70s and The Dame Elizabeth Cadbury School in Bournville was used as Kings Oak Secondary in the late 1980s.